-Let’s face it, debt is stressful and the sooner you begin to make changes to get out of debt, the better your quality of life.
-The economy is in recovery mode but there are still too many consumers stuck under a mountain of debt.
+Let’s face it, debt is stressful.
+The sooner you begin to make changes to get out of debt, the better your quality of life.

-- Next, tackle your variable costs, Variable costs can change from month to month such as groceries, cell phone, credit card bills, entertainment and clothing.
+- Next, tackle your variable costs.
+Variable costs can change from month-to-month such as groceries, cell phones, credit card bills, entertainment, and clothing.

 2. Cash, Cash, Cash